Vehicle registration plates of Singapore: Personalised registrations

 To date, vanity plates or such a scheme has not been introduced, as it would understandably bear similarities with neighbouring Malaysian plates.
 Also, it would further encourage more private vehicles to be bought and registered with vanity plates as personal choice, which contradicts the efforts by the state in discouraging the usage of private vehicles.
 With the limitation in having vanity plates, some owners have opted to have personalised text on their number plate frames instead.

-For now, there is a thriving trade in the sales of number plates that have single, double or significant digits (i.e., lucky numbers and or repetitive recurring digits) with registration numbers from the older series and increased popularity in retention of older registration numbers of certain significance.
+There is a trade in the sales of number plates that have single, double or significant digits (i.e., lucky numbers and or repetitive recurring digits) with registration numbers from the older series and increased popularity in retention of older registration numbers of certain significance.

 Bids for vehicle registration numbers starts at S$1,000, with the number awarded to the highest bidder, for new series of prefix available for bidding that lasts between 3 and 4 weeks.
 The highest amount recorded for a bid was in 2016, where the registration number of 'S32H' was sold for S$335,000.